bheimbu/evolutionary_ecology/docs/source/second_week.rst

 **T1_A2**

 .. important::
-  - Download sequences from NCBI with following accession numbers given below as separate sequence files in FASTA format.
+  - Download sequences from NCBI with following accession numbers (click `here <https://owncloud.gwdg.de/index.php/s/4AgQzz4MhNtuCRf>`_) as separate sequence files in FASTA format.
   - Remember to change the names of the sequences as follows: Taxon_Gen.fas
-  - Read the 'Source Organism' section of the entry and write down the species' names and the major taxonomic group to which they belong (Brachypylina, Desmonomata, Enarthronota, Mixonomata, Palaeosomata, Parhyposomata) in the table next to the respective accession number.
+  - Read the 'Source Organism' section of the entry and enter the species' names and the major taxonomic group to which they belong (Brachypylina, Desmonomata, Enarthronota, Mixonomata, Palaeosomata, Parhyposomata) in the spreadsheet that contains the accession numbers.

-  You can download the file containg the accession numbers `here <https://owncloud.gwdg.de/index.php/s/4AgQzz4MhNtuCRf>`_.
-Once you have edited your spreadsheet, upload the finished document `here <https://owncloud.gwdg.de/index.php/s/sMMflDL2wJxGJv2>`_.
+  - Upload your results `here <https://owncloud.gwdg.de/index.php/s/sMMflDL2wJxGJv2>`_.

 **T1_A3**